Asana is built for internal teams. LyncView is built for client work.

 Choose LyncView if

-Your work is delivered to outside clients (contractors, agencies, expediters, consultants), and your clients keep asking 'where are we at?'
+Your work is delivered to outside clients (contractors, agencies, consultancies, services teams), and your clients keep asking 'where are we at?'

 Choose Asana if